censoredbythefcc95/Project-2---React/readme.md

 MVP - Project 2 Requirements per the GA Project Worksheet

 #### MVP EXAMPLE
-- Be a working, interactive, React application.
+- Be a working, interactive, React application. ✔
-- Include data from a third-party API
+- Include data from a third-party API ✔
-- Include React Router with at least 2 routes
+- Include React Router with at least 2 routes ✔
-- Have at least 5 separate components, using a readable file structure.
+- Have at least 5 separate components, using a readable file structure. ✔
-- Be built using Create React App.
+- Be built using Create React App. ✔
-- Built mobile first
+- Built mobile first. ✔
-- Implement responsive design using flexbox, grid, or another css framework.
+- Implement responsive design using flexbox, grid, or another css framework. ✔
-- Use React Hooks
+- Use React Hooks. ✔
-- Be deployed via Netlify.
+- Be deployed via Netlify. ✔

 #### PostMVP EXAMPLE

-- Add styling to make the weather application look appealing to the user.
+- Add styling to make the weather application look appealing to the user. ✔
-- Add additonal components if time permits.
+- Add additonal components if time permits. ✔
 - Add Javascript animations to the application.

 ## Components
 ##### Project approved as of Friday 1/15/2021 at 4:30PM EST. Construction in progress.
 ##### Project has met MVP standards 1/22/2021.
 Styling and additional components pending.
+##### Project complete as of 1/22/2021 1:27PM EST.
 Initial components decided for Project.

 | Component | Description |